 Step 6: Install the strike plate in the door jamb

 Drill a hole at the centre of the mark.
-Use electric drill and make a 1-2 cm deep and 3cm wide hole, depending on the sizes of the strike.
+Use an electric drill and make a 1-2 cm deep and 3cm wide hole, depending on the size of the strike.

 Remove the strike plate from the opposite side of the door, place it centred to the hole and trace with a pencil.
 Use chisel and hammer.
 Gently tap the chisel with a dept around 3 mm around the inside of the traced template.

 Position the chisel at a 45-degree angle and continue to tap it with the hammer to remove the wood in depth around 3 mm.
 Cut holes with a drill and tighten the plate with screws.